8base/Documentation/docs/frontend/app-components-input-components-button.md

 ---
 id: 'app-components-input-components-button'
 sidebar_label: 'Button'
+redirect_from: '/frontend/app-components/input-components/button'
-slug: '/frontend/app-components/input-components/button'
+slug: '/projects/frontend/app-components/input-components/button'
 ---

 # Button

-The *Button* component allows a user to take actions or make choices with a single tap.
+The _Button_ component allows a user to take actions or make choices with a single tap.

-The *Button* component is used independently or as a form component.
-To use it as a form component, place it within a *Form Block*.
+The _Button_ component is used independently or as a form component.
+To use it as a form component, place it within a _Form Block_.

 ### Properties

 <table>
 <thead>
 <tr><th>Name</th><th>Type</th><th>Default</th><th>Description</th></tr>